turingschool/front-end-curriculum/lessons/module-1/js-4.md

 Default to using Dot Notation unless you need to access properties with a variable/parameter.

-#### Adding a Property
+### Adding a Property

 What if we wanted to add another property to an object after we already created it?
-Easy!
-By accessing the object and using Dot Notation, we can create another unique property and assign it whatever value we want.
+By accessing the object and using dot notation, we can create another unique property and assign it whatever value we want.
 This works almost exactly like a variable.
 Take a look at an example below:

 ```js
 school.address = '7701 E 1st Pl, Denver, CO 80230'